 |Effects and Adverse Reactions||Substance Abuse|

-Long-Term: ulcerations of nasal mucosa, nosebleeds, higher risk of contracting HIV and/or hepatitis C (If injected), heart problems, mesenteric arterial ischemia and intestinal tissue death, malnourishment, restlessness, severe paranoia, auditory hallucinations, risk of Parkinson’s disease, impaired cognitive functioning, overdose, death 2
+Long-Term: ulcerations of the nasal mucosa, nosebleeds, higher risk of contracting HIV and/or hepatitis C (If injected), heart problems, mesenteric arterial ischemia, and intestinal tissue death, malnourishment, restlessness, severe paranoia, auditory hallucinations, risk of Parkinson’s disease, impaired cognitive functioning, overdose, death 2

 Signs of Abuse: nervousness, restlessness, having bad dreams, suspicious of people, strong need or urge to take the drug 3